sourcegraph/about/blogposts/strange-loop-2019-rgb-to-xyz-the-science-and-history-of-color.md

 The final resolution was based on John Guild’s additive primaries theory but with modifications.

+## Color Spaces

 Let’s discuss additive primaries.
 Back in the day, you couldn’t measure color.
 You’d need super specialized tools.
 If you take a target color on one side and then place three primary colors on the other side with known wavelengths.
 You can add and subtract from those three colors until you have the target color.
 It gives you three colors or how much of the primaries you need to make up that color.

 If you plot these colors in 3D space, with each axis being the amount of the color - then you get a volume of color, which is the color space.
 It’s a space with a bunch of colors in it.
 Also known as color volume.

 You can do math in this color space.
 You can take three numbers and add them together and the color you would get from those numbers would be the same as the color you would get in real life using lights.

-**This was the fundamental basis of how we use color…And that’s how they put together these early color spaces.**
+This was the fundamental basis of how we use color.
+And that’s how they put together these early color spaces.

 When making the first color space, there were issues and it is easier to describe by going into 2D space.
 All the colors we can make are inside of a color because those are the colors that can be blended between the three primaries.
 So you actually cannot present all colors with a fixed set of primaries.
 This means that today you cannot make a monitor that can present all visible colors if you use a fixed set of primaries.
 A $6,500 laser TV with no less than six laser primaries gets you pretty close, but not all the way there.